edsonayllon/MERN-Authentication/README.md

 AUTH_SECRET_KEY = "Secret Key"
 ```

-And add your mongodb uri with your credentials in `variables.env`: This step is
-optional for this app in not running for production.
+And add your mongodb uri with your credentials in `variables.env`: This step is optional for this app if not running for production.

 ```
 MONGO_URI = "Mongo uri with credentials"
 ```

 And add credentials for a mailing client you will use to send your emails.
 Integrated services include Zoho, Gmail, and Outlook.
-This app uses nodemailer
-to send emails.
-This step is required if you would like to enable password
+This app uses nodemailer to send emails.
+This step is required for activating new user accounts and reseting passwords through this app.
-resets.

 Inside `./backend/variables.env`.

 ```
 MAIL_USER = "your email"
 MAIL_PASS = "your email password"
-APP_NAME = "your app name"
+APP_NAME = "your app name or company name"
 ```

 ### 3.2 Running